Salow-Studios/Project-2-Travel-Website-Page/README.md

 # Travel Landing Page

 Welcome to the repository for the **Travel Landing Page** project!
-This project is a fully responsive landing page designed to promote a Travel website, built using HTML and CSS.
+This project is a fully responsive video background  landing page designed to promote a Travel website, built using HTML and CSS.

 ## Features